sandhaka/bolt-jwt/BoltJwt/README.md

 Only MS SQL is supported

 #### Key pair
-You have to use yours key pair to generate valid tokens
+You have to use a certificate to generate valid tokens:

-- **dev.boltjwt.pfx**: Private key
-- **dev.boltjwt.crt**: The signed certificate to decode the token used by all other consumer services
+- The signed certificate to decode the token used by all other consumer services
-- **dev.boltjwt.passphrase**: A file with the private key passphrase
+- A file with the private key passphrase

-At the moment the key names are fixed.

 Mount these files to '/app/certs' container folder.